 Do NOT take Portia if:

-Before taking Portia, inform your doctor and take particular care if:
+Before taking Portia, inform your doctor and be careful if:

 Do NOT take Portia if you are taking any Hepatitis C drug combination containing ombitasvir/paritaprevir/ritonavir with or without dasabuvir.